This post may contain affiliate links. Please see my disclosure policy for details.

 As well as being a hotel, the 1200 acre estate is a countryside retreat that has plenty to keep busy with walking trails, cosy restaurants, a cinema and even an independent shopping village!

-Here is a complete Dartington Hall Hotel review and all the reasons why you should stay here in Totnes.
+Here is a complete Dartington Hall Hotel review with all the reasons why you should stay here in Totnes.

 1. It’s a historic Manor House that has over 700 years of history

 The thing that blew my mind about this hotel was the fact that it oozes history in every corner and even has connections to royalty too!

 Personally, I love to stay in hotels that have character and tell a story.
 So, the Dartington Hall Hotel was right up my street.